phaze-phusion/password-generator/README.md

 See it in action http://phaze-phusion.co.za/password-generator/

 ### License
-Password Strength Checker is published under the terms of the [GNU General Public License v2](LICENSE).
+Password Generator is published under the terms of the [GNU General Public License v2](LICENSE).

 ### Libraries Used